ibm-cloud-docs/Cloudant/local/configure.md

       "views":{"all":{"map":"function(doc){emit(doc._id, 1)};","reduce":"_count"}}}' \
     > -u member:f1wu8tvp5gGe
     ```
+    {: codeblock}

-    When the member user is not authorized to create a design document, you receive a message like the one in this example.
+    When the `member` user is not authorized to create a design document, you receive a message like the one in this example.

     `{"error":"unauthorized","reason":"You are not a db or server admin."}`

     As the message indicates, you must be an administrator user to create a design document.

     c.
-Create a design document in the db1 database as the admin user.
+Create a design document in the `db1` database as the `admin` user.

     ```sh
     $ curl -X PUT https://loadbalancer.example.com/db1/_design/all \